jcouv/jcouv.github.io/_posts/2026-06-13-running-local-coding-models-on-16gb-vram.md

 The general pattern is to use quantized models.
 The newer `I` quantizations, such as `IQ3_S` and `IQ4_XS`, are generally better than older quantization schemes at the same bit rate.
-Some Gemma 4 builds are quantized from quantization-aware-trained (QAT) models, which can reduce the impact from quantization.
+Some Gemma 4 builds are quantized from quantization-aware-trained ([QAT](https://unsloth.ai/docs/models/gemma-4/qat)) models, which can reduce the impact from quantization.

 Mixture-of-experts (MoE) models are also helpful for local performance because only part of the model is active per token.
 For example, `A3B` indicates that roughly 3B parameters are activated, so a much larger total-parameter model can still have practical tokens/sec on local hardware.

 As I'd [mentioned earlier](/til/speculative-decoding-in-inference.html), for some models it possible to boost performance with speculative decoding.
+Thats "multi-token prediction" ([MTP](https://unsloth.ai/docs/models/mtp)) in the last model.
+That uses more VRAM since two models run, so I'm using a smaller model (12B instead of 26B).

-One working `llama-server` setup for Qwen3.6 35B quantized with IQ3_S is:
+One working `llama-server` setup for [Qwen3.6 35B quantized with IQ3_S](https://huggingface.co/byteshape/Qwen3.6-35B-A3B-GGUF) is:

 ```powershell
 llama-server -hf byteshape/Qwen3.6-35B-A3B-GGUF:IQ3_S `